 - 3 tablespoons well-blended Chinese sesame paste

-- 2 tablespoons chili oil with chile flakes (see notes)
+- 2 tablespoons chili oil with chili flakes (see notes)

-- ½ to 1 teaspoon ground roasted Sichuan pepper
+- ½ to 1 teaspoon ground Sichuan pepper

-- Cut the scallions into sections and then slice these lengthwise into fine slivers.
+- Cut the scallions into sections and then slice these lengthwise into thin slivers.
 Put them into a bowl of cold water to refresh.

-- Stir the sugar and salt in the soy sauce and vinegar until dissolved.
-Gradually stir in the sesame paste to make a smooth sauce.
+- Whisk the sugar and salt in the soy sauce and vinegar until dissolved.
+Gradually whisk in the sesame paste to make a smooth sauce.
 Add the sesame oil, chili oil, and ground Sichuan pepper and mix well.
 You should yield about ½ cup of strange flavor sauce.

 - Shortly before serving, drain the scallions and pile them neatly in the center of your serving dish.
-Lay the chicken slivers on top of them.
-Pour over the prepared sauce over the top.
+Lay the chicken slivers on top of them, then pour the prepared sauce over the top.
 Finally, sprinkle with the sesame seeds and serve immediately.